Heredity and Evolution — CBSE Class 10: Dominant vs Recessive Traits Explained

 How Genetic Inheritance Works

-Step 1 — Every Individual Has Two Alleles
+Step 1: Every Individual Has Two Alleles

 Each person inherits:

-One allele from the mother
+- one allele from the mother

-One allele from the father
+- one allele from the father

 Together they form an allele pair.

-For dimples:
+For example:

-Step 3 — Homozygous Dominant
+Step 3: Homozygous Dominant

-If both alleles are dominant (DD):
+If both alleles are dominant:

 This condition is called homozygous dominant.